-Bicycles must not be ridden within the precincts of the College, and must not be left there for any time, however short, except in the bicycle store under Staircase 16.
+Bicycles must not be ridden within the precincts of the College, and must not be left there for any time, however short, except on the bike racks in the Fellows' Garden.
 Otherwise, they may be impounded, to be released by the Works Department only after payment of a £20 fine.
 It is essential that all bicycles are clearly identified with the owner’s name.
 Sales of abandoned and unnamed bicycles are held from time to time by the SU.
 If keys are lost and bicycles have to be released by the Works Staff there will be a charge of £20.
-This service is only provided for bicycles in the bicycle store in the main College site or at Merifield.
+This service is only provided for bicycles on the bike racks on the main College site or at Merifield.

 Any damage to College buildings or the gardens is treated as a serious offence.